Tommy Douglas: Artistic depiction

 In the two CBC Television mini-series about Pierre Trudeau, Trudeau and Trudeau II: Maverick in the Making, Douglas is portrayed by Eric Peterson.
 In the biography mini-series, Prairie Giant: The Tommy Douglas Story, which aired on 12 and 13 March 2006, also on CBC, Douglas was played by Michael Therriault.
 The movie was widely derided by critics as being historically inaccurate.
 Particularly, the movie's portrayal of James Gardiner, premier of Saskatchewan from the late 1920s to mid-1930s, was objected to by political historians and the Gardiner family itself.
 In response, the CBC consulted a "third party historian" to review the film and pulled it from future broadcasts, including halting all home and educational sales.
 Prairie Giant was shown in Asia on the Hallmark Channel on 11 and 12 June 2007.

 Douglas was also the subject of a 1986 National Film Board of Canada documentary Tommy Douglas: Keeper of the Flame, which received the Gemini Award for Best Writing in a Documentary Program or Series.
 Douglas was mentioned in the Michael Moore documentary Sicko, which compared the health care system in the United States with that of Canada and other countries.

+In 2004, according to a THE CANADIANS encyclopedic series installation authored by Bill Waiser, CBC viewers selected Tommy Douglas as "The Greatest Canadian".